TheApplePieGod/Diamond/README.md

 ## Dependencies
 For convenience and best stability, Diamond includes its dependencies with the repo.

 - [glfw 3.3.2](https://www.glfw.org/)
 - [glm](https://github.com/g-truc/glm) (headers only)
 - [imgui](https://github.com/ocornut/imgui) (optional, compiled with engine)
 - [stb_image](https://github.com/nothings/stb) (headers only)

+All of these libraries in this repo include their respective licenses

 ## Building
 1. Clone the repo